-AS 4708 Supplement 1-2007
+AS 4708 Supplement 3-2007

-The Australian Forestry Standard- Guidance for medium and large native forest ownerships (Supplement 1 to AS 4708-2007)
+The Australian Forestry Standard- Guidance for small native forest and plantation ownerships (Supplement 3 to AS 4708-2007)

 This Australian Standard Supplement was prepared by the Australian Forestry Standard Technical Reference Committee of Australian Forestry Standard Limited.
 As an accredited Standards Development Organization, Australian Forestry Standard Limited develops and publishes Australian Standards®.
 The Standard Supplement was endorsed on behalf of the Council of Standards Australia on 7 August 2007.
 It was published on 17 August 2007.